albarpambagio/Self-Service-POS-System/README.md

 # Self-Service Point-of-Sale System for Andi's Store

 ## Background Problems
 Managing transactions efficiently is crucial for retail businesses.
 Traditional manual methods of recording sales and calculating totals can be error-prone and time-consuming.
 The lack of a digital system can lead to inaccuracies in calculating total prices, the inability to modify orders easily, and challenges in maintaining order records.
-This project aims to address these problems by developing a Self-Service point-of-sale system for Toko Andi.
+This project aims to address these problems by developing a Self-Service point-of-sale system for Toko Andi in Python.

 ## Required Objectives/Requirements for Program Development
 - Enable users to create new a transaction and add items to them.